 Things You Can Do in Klyde Warren Park

 Let’s start big picture here.
-This Klyde Warren Park extends greater than five acres across the active Woodall Rogers Freeway.
+This Klyde Warren Park extends more than five acres across the active Woodall Rogers Freeway.
 It functions as a bridge linking uptown to downtown; however, it also has a bountiful green room, a smooth path for joggers or pedestrians, a canine park, water fountains, and everyday complementary programming, ranging from yoga to flick screenings.

 When do we need to go?